Management and Human Resources Major

 Common Career Paths

-The human resource specialist focuses in an area of specific function within human resources, applying a higher level of technical skill and specialized knowledge to benefit their organization.
-Areas of specialization may vary by industry, geography, and/or organization size, but often are in one of the following domains: talent management, total rewards, analytics and information systems, and employee or labor relations.
+Human resource specialists apply a higher level of technical skill and specialized knowledge to benefit their organization by focusing in a specific area.
+Areas of specialization vary by industry, geography, and/or organization size; they often include talent management, talent acquisition specialist, total rewards, analytics and information systems, and employee or labor relations.

-- Total Rewards (benefits, compensation, possible link to insurance): Total rewards specialists are responsible for the development, implementation, and administration of compensation and benefits programs, policies, and procedures.
-Those working in a total rewards role primarily focus on common compensation functions, including job evaluation, survey participation, base salary and incentive plan design, and on common benefits functions, including life, health, and disability insurance, wellness programs, and retirement benefits.
-Some examples of total rewards roles include: total rewards coordinator, total rewards specialist, compensation analyst, benefits analyst, or payroll and benefits specialist.
+• Total rewards specialists develop, implement, and administer compensation and benefits programs, policies, and procedures.
+They focus on compensation functions, such as job evaluation, survey participation, base salary and incentive plan design, and benefits functions, such as life, health, and disability insurance, wellness programs, and retirement benefits.
+Some roles are: total rewards coordinator, total rewards specialist, compensation specialist, benefits analyst, or payroll and benefits coordinator.

-- Analytics and information systems (workforce planning, people analytics): Human Resources Information Systems specialists are responsible for implementing and maintaining human resource information management systems for their organization.
-Those working as a HRIS specialist role primarily focus on implementation, support, and maintenance while working closely with other subject matter experts to ensure data integrity, testing of system changes, reporting, analyzing data flow, and suggesting process improvement opportunities.
-Some examples of HRIS roles include: payroll coordinator or specialist, human resources analyst (or human resources data analyst), applicant tracking (ATS) coordinator, affirmative action planner, or human capital management (HCM) analyst.
+• Analytics and information systems specialists implement and maintain human resource information management systems.
+They work with other experts to ensure data integrity, testing, reporting, analysis, and process improvement.
+Some roles are payroll coordinator or specialist, human resource analyst (or human resource data analyst), applicant tracking (ATS) coordinator, affirmative action planner, or human capital management (HCM) analyst.

 Go Beyond the Classroom